hannobraun/notebooks/documentation/build-process.md

 ## Create the text block

-1. Cut off a length of thread from the spool.
+1. Cut off a bit over two arm's length of thread from the spool.

-In principle, the thread should be as long as possible, as you'll otherwise have to re-thread too often.
-In practice, making the thread too long makes it hard to handle and causes a lot of extra work.

-Make the thread as long as you can comfortably handle after it's doubled up.
-I'll try to figure out how long exactly that is, over the next builds.
+By making it a bit over two arm's lengths, it becomes a bit over one arm's length after you double it up in the next step.
+This is comfortable to handle, while long enough to not requiring too much re-threading

 2. Double-thread the needle.